Willis Lamm's

 HIGHWAY SIGNAL & SIGN

-Highway Signal and Sign is a spin-off of the old Horni Manufacturing Co.
+Highway Signal and Sign was a spin-off of the old Horni Manufacturing Co.
 HS&S signals carried many characteristics of the old Horni signals as well as Marbelite (the company that bought Horni.)
 It is theorized that the old owners of Horni sold signals through the HS&S brand to fulfill contract obligations and many of the parts were probably made by Marbelite.

 LFE / AUTOMATIC SIGNAL